National Peer Support Programme

 Our peer support programme is an all-Ireland service run in conjunction with Positive Now, the All-Ireland Network of People Living with HIV, and Positive Life (Northern Ireland).
 We currently have 19 trained peer support workers based in the Republic of Ireland, and a further 5 in Northern Ireland.
 (13 males and 11 females in total).
 This highly diverse group of 24 volunteers were recruited, and formally interviewed, and agreed to be police vetted.
 They have also been required to provide two character references relating to work or other activities (not from family members or friends).
 Each peer worker has been issued a manual which has been developed to give a detailed outline of the HIV Peer Support Programme and an outline of governance and management structures which are in place to ensure effective service delivery.

-Our Peer Support Workers currently reside in 9 counties:
+Our Peer Support Workers currently reside in 11 counties: Cavan, Clare, Cork, Down, Dublin, Galway, Limerick, Sligo, Tipperary, Waterford, and Wexford.

 How to Access HIV Peer Support